Skip to main content

 Prepare for strict battery scenarios

-Some users want to have as much battery life as possible, so they have power saving mode always active, also some phone manufactures add their own energy restriction on top of Android's, this restrictions are mostly enabled by default and depending on the device will add a delay to background sync or even stopping it completely.
+Some users want to have as much battery life as possible, so they have power saving mode always active, also some phone manufactures add their own energy restriction on top of Android's, these restrictions are mostly enabled by default and depending on the device will add a delay to background sync or even stopping it completely.

 1. Use the ACTION_IGNORE_BATTERY_OPTIMIZATION_SETTINGS intent to show the battery optimization settings screen to your users, because every Android Skin is different you will need to create instructions for every phone manufacturer.